ultransible/molecule/OS_systemd/debian9/README.md

 # systemd Docker Container

-Dockerfile for Dubian stretch with systemd [Facebook ReDex](http://fbredex.com/)
+Dockerfile for Dubian stretch with systemd

 ## Usage